litespeedtech/lscache-drupal/README.md

 </details>

-If you use Composer to manage dependencies, require the module in your project `composer.json`:
+If you use Composer to manage dependencies or using Drupal 11+, using the following command to download:

 ```
 composer require litespeedtech/lscache-drupal